 - Why Write a Thank You Letter?

 You may be wondering why the interview process requires the additional step of composing a thank you note.
-Perhaps you were considering just skipping it, especially if your interview went poorly.
+Perhaps you were considering skipping it, especially if your interview went poorly.
 Thank you letters are necessary to introduce yourself as a courteous and professional individual.
-The writing should demonstrate your appreciation for the company's interest and time spent on you.
+The writing should demonstrate your appreciation for the company's interest in you and the time they spent on you.

-In addition to coming forth as an affable and cordial person, you may also use this draft as an opportunity to restate your qualifications and aspirations about why you would be a wonderful fit for the company.
+In addition to resembling an affable and cordial person, you may also use this opportunity to restate your qualifications and aspirations about why you would be a wonderful fit for the company.
 Remember to use action verbs and keyword optimization when writing about your abilities.